 Further complicating industrial-sector modeling are data challenges.
 Attaining the appropriate data for modeling these sectors can be difficult.
 The availability and detail of data vary across countries, and how easily that data can be compared to the data from other countries, also can vary wildly.
 Even within the United States, it can be difficult to determine the precise production processes used (and related energy intensities) across different facilities, let alone make reasonable predictions of the uptake of decarbonizing technologies.
 Modeling the adoption of advanced technologies requires predicting the costs and performance of unproven technologies that don’t currently exist at scale, which can force modelers to rely on probabilistic forecasts of energy-technology costs that often tend to be pessimistic.

 As we worked on our deep dive into industrial-sector decarbonization, we realized that perhaps the biggest challenge for industrial-sector modelers is that, despite the numerous teams working on these kinds of modeling frameworks, modelers often work in silos.
-Little to no collaboration or data-sharing occurs between different modeling teams.
+Little to no collaboration or data sharing occurs between different modeling teams.
 Further, modelers often are detached from policymakers who are looking to develop new policy solutions for decarbonizing industrial sectors; in other words, modelers may be answering questions that are not as relevant to current policy discussions as they should be.

 Fostering Collaboration